 - Gig-Based System: Freelancers create “gigs” offering specific services which clients can directly purchase

-- Ease of Use: Fiverr’s straightforward platform makes it simple for entry-level workers to set up a profile and start selling their services
+- Ease of Use: Fiverr’s straightforward platform makes it simple for entry-level workers to set up a profile and start selling

-- Earning Potential: While starting prices are low, freelancers can offer package deals or upsells to increase their earnings
+- Earning Potential: While starting prices are low, freelancers can offer package deals or upsells to increase earnings

 - Curated Listings: Remote.co offers handpicked job listings ensuring legitimate opportunities